MicrosoftDocs/m365copilot-docs/docs/build-api-plugins-existing-api.md

 1. Enter `Budget Tracker` as a name for the plugin.

-Once you complete these steps, Teams Toolkit will generate the required files for the plugin and open a new Visual Studio Code window with the plugin project loaded.
+Once you complete these steps, Teams Toolkit generates the required files for the plugin and opens a new Visual Studio Code window with the plugin project loaded.

 ### [Kiota](#tab/kiota)

-1. If you do not already have Kiota installed, see [Install Kiota](/openapi/kiota/install) for instructions to install.
+1. [Install Kiota](/openapi/kiota/install) if it isn't already installed.

 1. Open your command-line interface (CLI) in the root of the Budget Tracker sample.